 Make your mornings less hectic and eat a whole lot smarter by prepping a week's worth of grab-and-go breakfasts in one big batch.
 Then you just store them in the fridge so they're ready to head out the door with you.
-We've gathered some of our favorite make-ahead breakfast cups and breakfast bars for you to try.
+We've gathered some of our favorite make-ahead breakfast cups and breakfast bars for you to try, along with tips and suggestions for prepping and storing.
 Goodbye crazy mornings, hello happy days.

 Mini breakfast quiches like these are smart ways to use up any leftover meats and vegetables you might have on hand.
 Bake them in cupcake liners for easier handling and clean-up.
 And yes, they freeze beautifully.
 "Great recipe for those who only have time in the morning to grab a breakfast out of the fridge and heat it up in the microwave," says Dolores Rufenacht.